-- Ask your loved one and other family members who would be appropriate helpers. - Explore your loved one's or your family's phone book, cell phone, or email account contact list for phone numbers and contact information of social contacts. - Contact your loved one's or your family's social organizations such as religious organizations, workplace, and social groups/clubs. - Find professional home-care organizations through the Internet, local newspapers, and the phonebook. - Consider people's skills, abilities to manage time and projects, and strengths and weaknesses.
+- Ask your loved one and other family members who would be appropriate helpers. - Explore your loved one's or your family's phone book or Rolodex for social contacts. - Contact your loved one's or your family's social organizations such as religious organizations, workplace, and social groups/clubs. - Find professional home-care organizations through the Internet, local newspapers, and the phonebook. - Consider people's skills, abilities to manage time and projects, and strengths and weaknesses.